| Memory Activities

 ensure maturity in those believers who consistently apply its

+practices.
 "The author of this book Brian Dash , through

 his hunger and desire after knowing God's word, much research, and